 In addition to our international projects, EWB-USA UMN is proud to partner with local organizations such as the Urban Farm and Garden Alliance and Lincoln International High School to advance projects that benefit the Twin Cities community.
 In the wake of the civil unrest following the murder of George Floyd, we resolved to expand our work right here in Minneapolis and St. Paul.

-The goal of the Rebuild team is to focus on engineering projects that support the local community.
-The team works with Community Engineering (CE) Corps, a division of the national Engineers Without Borders organization that focuses on projects in the United States.
-The Rebuild team is comprised of EWB student and professional chapter members, as well as community partners.
+The goal of this team is to focus on engineering projects that support the local community.
+We work with Community Engineering (CE) Corps, a division of Engineers Without Borders that focuses on projects in the United States.
+The team is comprised of EWB student and professional chapter members, as well as community partners.

 For more information, contact: Liam Mullen at email@example.com.

-Rebuild project meetings are held every Wednesday from 7-8pm.
+Local Collab project meetings are held every Wednesday at 7pm.